 "I feel good here.
 I like Melbourne because it is warm and informal, a short-pants kind of place".

-Speaking of the championship battle, attention must also be paid to Rubens Barrichello.
-Halfway through the 2003 season, he was as fast as his teammate.
-Then comes Räikkönen (McLaren) and Alonso (Renault).
-Young rookie Gianmaria Bruni speaks about the Spaniard during the presentation of the Minardi car:
+Attention must also be paid to Rubens Barrichello in regards to the championship fight.
+He was as fast as his teammate during the second half of the 2003 season.
+Räikkönen and Alonso can also fight for the championship.
+Gianmaria Bruni speaks about Fernando during the presentation of the Minardi car:

 "Fernando stood out at the wheel of this car without scoring a single point.
 I also want to do well".

-The eve of the Australian Grand Premix is apparently peaceful.
-Everyone hides the tensions that is gripping them.
-The track, within a couple of hours, will give the first verdicts of the Formula 1 championship.
-The race, on Sunday 7th March 2004, is offering the first points of the season.
+The eve of the Australian Grand Prix is apparently peaceful.
+Everyone hides the tension that is gripping them.
+The track will give the first verdicts of the Formula 1 championship in the next few hours.
+The race offers the first points of the season.
 Ferrari and Michael Schumacher are defending the world titles.
-Rubens Barrichello and Michael Schumacher perform at the Vodafone Arena in a unique competition that includes football, basket and golf.
-The Brazilian seems to be in great shape and is ready to do his 12th season in Formula 1, his fifth one with Ferrari after the Jordan and Stewart stints.
+Rubens Barrichello and Michael Schumacher perform in a unique competition at the Vodafone Arena, which includes football, basket and golf.
+The Brazilian seems to be in great shape and is ready to start his 12th Formula 1 season, his fifth one with Ferrari:

 "Someone might think that I am old.
 It is not true: I am 31 years old.
 I do not know why so many people worry so much about me.
 Why should I stop doing something that I enjoy so much?
 I do not feel so old that I cannot keep driving at the top level.
 I maybe have the opportunity to demonstrate my value this year.
 The rivals are many and are very strong.
 I will give my contribution to the team and to Michael if needed.
 However, I will race to win".

 Is Barrichello a possible rival for Schumacher?
-It is a scenario that cannot be excluded.
-Rubens has matured a lot since his 1994 rookie season in Formula 1.
-He was very fast in different occasions last year and even started ahead of his teammate in the last six races of the 2003 season.
-His Silverstone and Suzuka victories were determined for Scuderia Ferrari’s success.
+It is a scenario that needs to be taken into account.
+Rubens has matured a lot since the 1994 rookie season.
+He was very fast in different occasions last year and even started the last six races of the 2003 season ahead of his teammate.
+His victories at Silverstone and Suzuka determined Scuderia Ferrari's success in 2003:

 "It is definitely better than the F2003-GA, but it is hard for me to explain in what areas.
 I can describe it as feeling more complete.
 We can see the improvement on the stopwatch and from the data, but from the cockpit it is difficult to say why it is better".

-Barrichello still thinks Michael Schumacher is the driver to beat.
-According to him, it is not easy to make a prediction regarding the first race of the season:
+According to Barrichello, Michael Schumacher is the driver to beat.
+It is not easy to make a prediction regarding the first race of the season:

 "We do not know what the rivals did.
 Williams was very fast at the beginning and then seemed to have a drop in performance.
 McLaren is an unknown.
 Apparently, Räikkönen and Coulthard are neither excited nor happy about the new car.
 Renault has improved a lot.
 I would not be surprised if Trulli and Alonso were protagonists right from the start.
 BAR stood out in pre-season testing".